yaningzhu/blog/002_redshift_permissions.md

 report_yzhu  table1      yzhu     t    f    f    f    f
 ```

 Wait a minute, doesn't that result look exactly the same as before?
-I granted select on all tables in the schema, why isn't the second table showing up.
+I granted select on all tables in the schema, why isn't the second table showing up?!

 ## Chapter 3: Fixing the problem